briannesbitt/Carbon/contributing.md

 You may think this template does not apply to your case but please think again.
 A long description will never be as clear as a code chunk with the output you expect from it (for either bug report or new features).

+Can you guys add this feature for calculation totat seconds to HH:MM:SS HH can be greater than > 24 like 100000 = 27:46:40
+Sometime it's need when we calculate total working, active or code time

 ## Code Contributions

 ### Where to begin